 Global Engagement Studies Institute (GESI)

-The following in-person locations (Bolivia, Costa Rica, Ecuador, Uganda and Vietnam) are approved for return to travel.
+The GESI program will be offered in Argentina, Costa Rica, Ecuador, Uganda and Vietnam for Summer 2024.
 Program details can be found below and in the GLObal Gateway.

 Schedule an appointment with a GLO adviser to discuss the program options in more detail:

 The Global Engagement Studies Institute (GESI) is a study abroad program that provides undergraduates with the knowledge, tools, and experiences to partner with communities to confront shared global challenges.
 GESI provides opportunities in collaborative experiential learning – opportunities that develop global leaders while contributing to the sustainable development of communities in which our students work and learn.
 Working in internships, interdisciplinary teams of students join the efforts of local organizations to advance community-driven change.
 If you are looking for a program where you learn by doing and are ready to challenge yourself in the pursuit of global social change, GESI is for you.

 - GESI is one study abroad program with different location options

 - Applicants are assigned to an internship based on their preferred location and sector interests

 - All students live with a host family